Fractals in rate-induced tipping: Examples

 To observe R-tipping in the H\'enon map using a stable path $\Lambda(s)$, we vary the parameter pair $(a, b)$ from a starting pair $\lambda_0 = (a_0, b_0)\in \Gamma$ to an end pair $\lambda_+ = (a_+, b_+) \in \Gamma$.
 The simplest choice of path, which we will use in our analysis for finite $r$, is a linear path between these points parameterized by

 where $\lambda=(a,b)$ and $s=rn$.
-In Eq.~(\ref{eq:hennonDrift}), we restrict the change to $s>0$ (i.e., we take $\lambda_-=\lambda_0$) -- contrary to the approach taken in the first example~\eqref{eq:tanh_drift} -- to illustrate the validity of our results for different choices of paths $\Lambda(s)$ and to simplify the numerical calculations\footnote{In particular, taking $\lambda_-=\lambda_0$ allows us to check the track/tip condition for $r\rightarrow \infty$ in Fig.~\ref{fig.henon2} for any two parameter pairs in $\Gamma$, even if the linear path in Eq.~(\ref{eq:hennonDrift}) leaves $\Gamma$ leading to an unstable path for $r<\infty$.}.
+In Eq.~(\ref{eq:hennonDrift}), we restrict the change to $s>0$ (i.e., we take $\lambda_-=\lambda_0$) -- contrary to the approach taken in the first example~\eqref{eq:tanh_drift}.
+The reason for this choice is twofold: first, we want to illustrate the validity of our results for different choices of paths $\Lambda(s)$; second, we want to simplify the numerical calculations\footnote{In particular, taking $\lambda_-=\lambda_0$ allows us to check the track/tip condition for $r\rightarrow \infty$ in Fig.~\ref{fig.henon2} for any two parameter pairs in $\Gamma$, even if the linear path in Eq.~(\ref{eq:hennonDrift}) leaves $\Gamma$ leading to an unstable path for $r<\infty$.}.
 Below we report numerical results of the tracking/tipping function~\eqref{eq.phi} based on the dynamics~\eqref{eq.map} for the map $F=F_B$ in Eq.~\eqref{eq:henon} with parameters evolving as in Eq.~\eqref{eq:hennonDrift} and initial condition given by the fixed point~\eqref{eq.henonfixedpoint} with $(a,b)= (a_0,b_0) \equiv \lambda_0$.

 We start our investigation considering whether R-tipping takes place for a given choice of $\lambda_0=(a_0,b_0)$ and $\lambda_+=(a_+,b_+)$.
 Considering that $\lambda$ changes in a stable parameter path inside~$\Gamma$, we know that for sufficiently small $r$ we have $\phi=$ track.
 Therefore, a value of $\phi=$ tip for $r\rightarrow \infty$ implies that at least one $r_c>0$ exists.
 Based on the results in Ref.~\cite{kiers_rate-induced_2020}, a sufficient condition is thus to check whether the fixed point~(\ref{eq.henonfixedpoint}) with $\lambda=\lambda_0$ is in the basin of attraction of the fixed point with $\lambda=\lambda_+$.
 This can be done by fixing either $\lambda_0$ or $\lambda_+$ and exhaustively exploring $\Gamma$.
 Figure~\ref{fig.henon2} shows the numerical results: fixing $\lambda_0$, we obtain -- Fig.~\ref{fig.henon2}(a) --- a parameter space $\Gamma$ with an intricate boundary between tracking and tipping, suggesting that smooth boundaries (on the bottom left) co-exist with fractal boundaries (bottom right); fixing $\lambda_+$ to a value in which the corresponding fixed point $(x^*,y^*)$ has a fractal basin boundary (Fig.~\ref{fig.henon1}(b), bottom right), we obtain -- Fig.~\ref{fig.henon2}(b) --- a separation of the parameter space $\Gamma$ that suggests a fractal boundary with a dimension between 1 and 2 (i.e., co-dimension $0<\alpha<1$).